 - Family planning is central to good health care for women.
 Access to contraception is critical to preventing unintended pregnancies and to enabling women to control the timing and spacing of their pregnancies.
 Contraceptive use in the United States is virtually universal among women of reproductive age.
 A woman who wants only two children must use contraception for roughly three decades of her life.
 Also, women rely on prescription contraceptives for a range of medical purposes in addition to birth control, such as regulation of cycles and endometriosis. - Emergency contraception (EC), also known as the morning after pill, is an FDA-approved form of contraception that prevents pregnancy after sexual intercourse.
 EC is a time-sensitive medication that has great potential to prevent unintended pregnancies.
-Currently, there are several options for emergency contraception available, one that requires a prescription and two that are available without a prescription for individuals 17 and older.
+Currently, there are three types of emergency contraception available: a prescription drug, an over-the-counter drug, and a copper intrauterine device (IUD) inserted by a health care provider.